‘The Walking Dead’ Season 9 Release Date: Time Jump Confirmed By New Showrunner

 — GameSpot (@gamespot) June 18, 2018

-Rumors of Jon Bernthal appearance in The Walking Dead Season 9 has been confirmed as he will return as Rick’s former friend Shane Walsh.
+Rumors of Jon Bernthal appearing in The Walking Dead Season 9 has been confirmed as he will return as Rick’s former friend Shane Walsh.
 Since the character was killed off back in Season 2, he will likely return as a flashback or in one of Rick Grimes’ hallucinations.

-The duration of the time jump is yet to be confirmed and Kang did not comment on the ‘Old Man Rick’ narrative, which was a dream-like sequence in Season 8.
+The duration of the time jump is yet to be confirmed and Kang did not comment on the “Old Man Rick” narrative, which was a dream-like sequence in Season 8.
 Discussions on Rick Grimes and Maggie’s exit from the series also wasn’t on the cards during the panel.

 The finale of Season 8 teased a revolt by Maggie and Daryl due to Rick’s decision to let Negan live.